Q: What is Amazon Textract?

 Q: How do I use the confidence score Amazon Textract provides?

-A: A confidence score is a number between 0 and 100 that indicates the probability that a given prediction is correct.
-With Amazon Textract, all extracted text and structured data are returned with bounding box coordinates, which is a rectangular frame that fully encompasses each piece of data identified.
+A confidence score is a number between 0 and 100 that indicates the probability that a given prediction is correct.
+With Amazon Textract, all extracted printed text, handwriting, and structured data are returned with bounding box coordinates, which is a rectangular frame that fully encompasses each piece of data identified.
 This allows you to identify the score for each extracted entity so that you can make informed decisions on how you want to use the results.

 Q: How can I get Amazon Textract predictions reviewed by humans?